 Encouraging continuous process improvement

-It doesn't matter whether you’re practicing Scrum or a hybrid Agile approach.
+It doesn't matter whether you’re practicing Scrum, Kanban, or a hybrid Agile approach.
 In both cases, it’s crucial to frequently evaluate the results of your work and discuss both the positive and negative aspects of the process.
 Encourage your teams to question the status quo, share their observations, and suggest novel ways of improving the current standard.

 Facilitate frequent retrospective meetings during which everybody feels safe to make mistakes for the sake of improving.
 A good way to create a safe environment is to look at process improvement suggestions as experiments.